Health Reimbursement Arrangements

 I'm an Employer

 Using Your Health Reimbursement Arrangement

 You can use 2 types of Health Reimbursement Arrangements (HRAs) to pay for premiums for an Individual & Family health insurance plan on DC Health Link: an Individual Coverage HRA or a Qualified Small Employer HRA.

 Here are a few important things to know about your HRA:

 - Your employer must send you information about your HRA before your benefits start.

 - You get a special enrollment period to enroll 60 days prior to when your HRA starts.
 This means you can sign up for a plan, even if it isn’t open enrollment in the Individual & Family market.

-- You may still qualify for a tax credit to lower your premiums, but only if your HRA is considered unaffordable based on federal standards.
-In some cases it’s cheaper to opt out of your HRA and use the tax credit instead.
+- You may still qualify for lower monthly premiums, but only if your HRA is considered unaffordable based on federal standards.
+In some cases, it’s cheaper to opt out of your HRA and apply for lower monthly premiums instead.
 Use our HRA affordability tool to see your options.

 - If you have a salary reduction agreement and plan to use your HRA, you will need to contact us or find a Broker for help with the enrollment process to avoid owing money on your taxes.